All Episodes

 If they've got it down, Pat, if they live the way you think we ought to live, go where they live that way.

-But that's not them.
+But this is not them.

 We are not them.

-This is United States of America.
+This is the United States of America.

-I just got a note here.
+I just got a note here, a press release.

-Today, U.S. Senators Jim Dement, Republican South Carolina, John Ensign, Republican Nevada, raised a constitutional point of order on the Senate floor against the health care takeover bill on behalf of the steering committee, which is a caucus of conservative seniors.
+Today, U.S. Senators Jim DeMint, Republican South Carolina, John Ensign, Republican Nevada, raised a constitutional point of order on the Senate floor against the health care takeover bill on behalf of the steering committee, which is a caucus of conservative seniors.

 The Senate will vote tomorrow on the bill's constitutionality.

-Ensign said, I'm I'm incredibly concerned the Democrats' proposed individual mandate provision takes away too much freedom and choice from Americans across the country.
+Ensign said, I'm incredibly concerned the Democrats' proposed individual mandate provision takes away too much freedom and choice from Americans across the country.

 As an American, I felt the obligation to stand up for individual freedom of every citizen to make their own decision on this issue.